key information for home sellers to remember

 Important Advice To Remember:

 Keep in mind, home buyers – you – need to search for a realtor the same way that home sellers do.
 You see, there are two “sides” to every sale.
 The seller’s side is represented by the listing agent.
 The buyer’s side is represented by the selling agent.
 The selling agent also is referred to as the buyer’s agent.
 Usually, real estate commissions are paid by the seller.
 For this reason, the selling agent, although representing the buyer, has certain duties to the seller.
 If you, as the homebuyer, want to have a real estate agent represent only your interests, you will need to hire and pay commission to your own real estate agent.
-These real estate agents are generally referred to as buyer’s agents.
-If you call on a single classified advertisement in a newspaper, an ad in a home selling magazines or a listing on the Internet, you most likely are calling the listing agent.

 HOW TO SET YOUR HOME'S ASKING PRICE